Iterative Next Boundary Detection for Instance Segmentation of Tree Rings in Microscopy Images of Shrub Cross Sections: Method

 \section{Method}

-On a high level, INBD simply modifies and extends the various contour based methods like DeepSnake \cite{deepsnake} or PolarMask \cite{polarmask} with an iterative inference procedure.
-In reality, this requires serveral important design choices to make this perform well.
-The efficacy of the individual design choices is analyzed in an ablation study in subsection \ref{sec:ablation}.
+On a high level, INBD simply modifies and extends the various contour based methods like Deep Snake \cite{deepsnake} or PolarMask \cite{polarmask} with an iterative inference procedure.
+In reality, this requires several important design choices to make this perform well.
+The influence of the individual design choices is analyzed in an ablation study in subsection \ref{sec:ablation}.
 An architectural overview of the INBD pipeline can be found in Figure \ref{fig:architecture}.